frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/shift-management.md

     <img class="screenshot" alt="Shift Request Approvers" src="{{docs_base_url}}/assets/img/human-resources/shift-request-approvers.png">

-    When any Employee belonging to a particular department request for Shift Type, the Shift Request Approver set in that Employee's department master will be considered as their Shift Type Approvers.
+    When any Employee belonging to a particular department requests for Shift Type, the Shift Request Approver set in that Employee's department master will be considered as their Shift Type Approvers.

 * **Employee Level:**